 Russell 2500 Index (Russell 2500): Measures the performance of the 2,500 smallest companies in the Russell 3000 Index.
+Frank Russell Co. ranks the US common stocks from largest to smallest market capitalization at each annual reconstitution period.
 The Russell 2500 Index represents a small percentage of the total market capitalization of the Russell 3000 Index.
 It is considered to be generally representative of US Equity Small and Mid Cap performance.